-Columbia University ERISA Lawsuit Settlement has a Familiar Result
+Columbia University ERISA Lawsuit Settlement Results

 Another university ERISA lawsuit settles with monetary and non-monetary penalties.
 Columbia University agreed to a $13 million settlement along with several non-monetary terms.
 The non-monetary terms are of interest as they suggest best practices that should be considered by all plan sponsors, seeking to reduce fiduciary risk.
 These same terms have appeared in several other cases that have settled and include: